 With its beaches, golf courses and endless list of attractions and entertainment options, Myrtle Beach is a one-of-a-kind place.
 It is no wonder that an estimated 14 million people visit Myrtle Beach each year, including many who come for events such as the Beach, Boogie & BBQ Festival, Little River Blue Crab Festival and Myrtle Beach Bike Week.

 However, like any other city in South Carolina, accidents happen in Myrtle Beach every day.
-If you or a loved one was recently involved in such an accident, Jebaily Law Firm, P.A., would like to help you.
+If you or a loved one was recently involved in such an accident, Jebaily Law Firm would like to help you.